fairhopeweb/xero-layan-git/README.md

 # What you need ...

-First off, note that if you want to use on other distros than **XeroLinux** you will need to add my repo since most of the packages are only available there.
+First off, note that if you want to use on other Arch based distros with KDE than **XeroLinux** you will need to add my repo since most of the packages are only available there.
+(This does not apply to Debian or Fedora).

 Open the file `/etc/pacman.conf` and add my repo below anywhere :
 ```